MartinSahlen/bq-utils/README.md

 #### Exporting a complex query to NDJSON
 `bq-utils -p my-project -o file.ndjson -n -q "$(cat query.sql)"`

+### Excel
+When exporting to Excel, remember to include the sheet name (even though you only have one sheet)

 #### Exporting a table to Excel
-`bq-utils -p my-project -o file.xslx -e -t dataset.table`
+`bq-utils -p my-project -o file.xslx -e -t dataset.table table-sheet`

 #### Exporting a query to Excel
-`bq-utils -p my-project -o file.xslx -e -q 'SELECT * FROM dataset.table'`
+`bq-utils -p my-project -o file.xslx -e -q 'SELECT * FROM dataset.table' query-sheet`

 #### Exporting a complex query to Excel
+`bq-utils -p my-project -o file.csv -e -q "$(cat query.sql)" complex-query-sheet`

+#### Exporting a mix of queries and tables to Excel

-`bq-utils -p my-project -o file.csv -e -q "$(cat query.sql)"`
+`bq-utils -p my-project -o file.csv -e -q "$(cat query.sql)" complex-query-sheet -q 'SELECT * FROM dataset.table' query-sheet -t dataset.table table-sheet`

+#### Exporting to google Sheets
+Exporting to google sheets is a bit more work. you need to follow the guide in step 1 [here](https://developers.google.com/sheets/api/quickstart/go) and then, you need to teel bq-utils where to find the credentials by exposing it as the environment variable `CLIENT_SECRET=path-to-client-secret`.
+You can also run it like this `CLIENT_SECRET=path-to-client-secret bq-utils ...`

+When exporting to Google sheets, remember to include the sheet name (even though you only have one sheet)

+#### Exporting a table to Google sheets
+`bq-utils -p my-project -o file -g -t dataset.table table-sheet`

+#### Exporting a query to Google sheets
+`bq-utils -p my-project -o file -g -q 'SELECT * FROM dataset.table' query-sheet`

+#### Exporting a complex query to Google sheets
+`bq-utils -p my-project -o file -g -q "$(cat query.sql)" complex-query-sheet`

-### Exporting a mix of queries and tables to Excel
+#### Exporting a mix of queries and tables to Excel

-When exporting to Excel, remember to include the sheet name (even though you only have one sheet)
+When exporting to Google sheets, remember to include the sheet name (even though you only have one sheet)

-`bq-utils -p my-project -o file.csv -e -q "$(cat query.sql)" complex-query-sheet -q 'SELECT * FROM dataset.table' query-sheet -t dataset.table table-1-sheet`
+`bq-utils -p my-project -o file.csv -g -q "$(cat query.sql)" complex-query-sheet -q 'SELECT * FROM dataset.table' query-sheet -t dataset.table table-sheet`

 ## Roadmap
-- Loading files from file system / GCS (maybe already supported in some bqutil tool?)
-- Exporting to Google sheets
 - Workerpool for running parallel queries and table scans, and populating excel sheets in parallel.
 - Support legacy SQL
-- Support auto-detecting if you send a file for query parameter
+- Auto-detecting if you send a file for query parameter
 - Add sending spreadsheets to a specified email if your boss wants some data TOMORROW
 - Wrap errors to get origin of error
 - Write tests